MohitKumarSinghIndia/FlappyBird/README.md

 ## Description

-A simple Flappy Bird clone created in Unity.
+A simple Flappy Bird android game created in Unity.
 This project includes basic mechanics such as the player character, obstacle spawning, score tracking, and game-over functionality.

 ## Features